 - A. Appointed by the AAUWMI president:

 - 1. Two timekeepers

-- 2. Two editors of minutes and
+- 2. Two editors of minutes

-- 3. Chairs of credentials, pages and tellers committees.
+- 3. Two pages

+- 4. Two tellers and

+- 5. Chair of credentials committee

 - B. Appointed by the host affiliate president:

 - 1. The convention chair and

 - 2. The registrar.

 - C. The chairs determine the size of their committees upon receipt of instructions from the AAUWMI Secretary and/or AAUWMI Program Vice President.